soupi/rfc/reading_haskell.md

 ---

-# Haskell Syntax

----

 ## Module Structure

-- compiler extensions
+- Compiler extensions - we won't talk about those in this talk
 - Comments - `--` for single line comment, `{- -}` for block comments
 - Module name
+- Exports
 - Imports
 - **Definitions**